Below are just a few things to consider when making your

 or candles lit when you are away or leave your property.
 Be sure to check the batteries in your smoke detectors.
-Make sure that plugs plugged into outlets and/or extension cords are plugged in safely.
+Make sure that cords are plugged into outlets and/or extension cords are plugged in safely.
 Always have one or more fire extinguishers handy during the holidays just in case.